 Fresh air, bird song, sunny skies (bird poop, splinters from the garden furniture..)
 A wonderful way to introduce children to the great outdoors.

-4. Feed the birds – we’ve always had a bird table or feeder in the garden, whether made by Wild Daddy or shop bought.
+4. Feed the Birds – we’ve always had a bird table or feeder in the garden, whether made by Wild Daddy or shop bought.
 Children delight in seeing wildlife in their own back garden.
-See my post Bird Feeding for all the info.
+See my post Bird Feeding for all the info or make your own coconut feeder.

 We have yet to try a window bird feeder but it’d provide great views from inside if the birds are brave enough to use it.
 I’d love to hear from anyone who uses this type of feeder.